Policy 1080 – Educational Equity

 -

-Explicit Bias - Attitudes, beliefs, and actions that are on a conscious level and enacted with negative intent.
+Explicit Bias – Attitudes, beliefs, values, and actions that are on a conscious level and enacted with negative intent.

 -

-Federally Accountable Student Group - Categories of students that are recognized in school, district, and state performance reporting.
+Federally Accountable Student Group – Categories of students that are recognized in school, district, and State performance reporting.

 -